hanggrian/markdown-pdf-styles/README.md

 ![Preset style preview: MLA style.](https://github.com/hendraanggrian/markdown-pdf-styles/raw/assets/style_mla.png)

-APA is an academic paper format with serif font.
+MLA is an academic paper format with serif font.

 Replace variable `$LAST_NAME` to author's last name.

 ## Barebone styles

-Only pick one in each category.
+Only pick at maximum one in each category.

 ### Fonts